Malocclusion in Children

 history and physical exam.
 They will likely refer your child to a dentist or an orthodontist

-for full evaluation and treatment.
+for complete evaluation and treatment.
 Orthodontists are specially trained dentists.
-They

 Your child may also need: